 14.5.
 Statistic Per Dataset (Graph And CSV)

 14.5.1.
 Enable A Problem Statistic

 The benchmarker supports outputting problem statistics as graphs and CSV (comma separated values) files to the benchmarkDirectory.
-To configure one, add a problemStatisticType line:
+To configure one or more, add a problemStatisticType line for each one: